aerosense-ai/data-gateway/docs/source/data_preprocess.rst

 Data Pre-Process
 ================

-"Almost" raw data batches are pre-processed with this module.
+Structured raw data (bytes) batches are pre-processed with this module.

 .. _pressure_preprocess: